SQream/sqream_docs/configuration_guides/ldap.rst

    * - Attribute
      - Description
    * - ``authenticationMethod``
-     - Configure an authentication method.
-Attribute may be set to either ``sqream`` or ``ldap``.
+     - Configure an authentication method: ``sqream`` or ``ldap``.
 To configure LDAP authentication, choose ``ldap``.
    * - ``ldapIpAddress``
-     - Configure the IP address or the Fully Qualified Domain Name (FQDN) of your LDAP server and select a protocol.
-Out of the ``ldap`` and ``ldaps``, we recommend to use the encrypted ``ldaps`` protocol.
+     - Configure the IP address or the Fully Qualified Domain Name (FQDN) of your LDAP server and select a protocol: ``ldap`` or ``ldaps``.
+Sqream recommends using the encrypted ``ldaps`` protocol.
    * - ``ldapConnTimeoutSec``
      - Configure the LDAP connection timeout threshold (seconds).
-The default is 30 seconds.
+Default = 30 seconds.
    * - ``ldapPort``
      - LDAP server port number.
    * - ``ldapAdvancedMode``
-     - Configure either basic or advanced authentication method.
-Default is ``false``.
+     - Set ``ldapAdvancedMode`` = ``true``.
    * - ``ldapBaseDn``
      - Root DN to begin the search for the user in, when doing advanced authentication.
    * - ``ldapBindDn``
-     - DN of user to bind to the directory with to perform the search when doing advanced authentication.
+     - DN of user with which to bind to the directory to perform the search when doing search + bind authentication.
    * - ``ldapBindDnPassword``
-     - Password for user to bind to the directory with to perform the search when doing advanced authentication.
+     - Password for user with which to bind to the directory to perform the search when doing search + bind authentication.
    * - ``ldapSearchAttribute``
-     - Attribute to match against the user name in the search when doing advanced authentication.
-If no attribute is specified, the ``uid`` attribute will be used.
+     - Attribute to match against the user name in the search when doing search + bind authentication.
+If no attribute is specified, ``the uid`` attribute will be used.

 Advanced Method Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~